Eurovision Song Contest 2014: National host broadcaster

 Pernille Gaardbo was appointed by DR's Director-General Maria Rørbye Rønn as the executive producer for the contest, three-days after Denmark's victory at the 2013 contest.
 Maria Rørbye Rønn stated in an interview that "By choosing Pernille Gaardbo, we have a person who has all the necessary leadership skills, which are essential in order to run a project of this magnitude, and the technical insight for such a large TV-production, which the Eurovision Song Contest is".
 Gaardbo has worked for the host broadcaster for 17 years, 12 of which was in the role of supervisor of the DR Medieservice.

 Danish royal family members Crown Prince Frederik and Crown Princess Mary attended the final as invited guests.
 In March 2014, host broadcaster DR invited Jessica Mauboy to perform during the interval act of the second semi-final on 8 May 2014, part of DR's recognition of Australia's dedication to the contest.
 Mauboy performed the song "Sea of Flags" during the interval act.

 Contest overview

 Semi-final 1

-Spain, France, and Denmark voted in this semi-final.